attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_dc/README.md

 ###Tip!
 Check if the application is already authorized

-To avoid having the user authorize your application on every single call to the Device Capabilities API, use the AttApiClient.isUserAuthorized method to check if the application is already authorized for the specified scope.
+To avoid having the user authorize your application on every single call to the Device Capabilities API, use the AttApiClient.OAuth.isUserAuthorized method to check if the application is already authorized for the specified scope.

-        att.isUserAuthorized('DC', onIsAuthorized, onIsNotAuthorized);
+        AttApiClient.OAuth.isUserAuthorized('DC', onIsAuthorized, onIsNotAuthorized);

         function onIsAuthorized() {
             /* call to device capabilities goes here */ }

         function onIsNotAuthorized(){
-            /* You can call here to att.authorizeUser */
+            /* You can call here to AttApiClient.OAuth.authorizeUser */
         }